sourcetoad/react-native-sketch-canvas/README.md

 ---

-The source code includes 7 examples, using build-in UI components, using with only canvas, and sync between two canvases.
+The source code includes 9 examples, using built-in UI components, using with only canvas, sync between two canvases, and performance testing with initial paths loading.

 Check full example app in the [example](./example) folder

+### New Examples

+- **Example 8**: API consistency testing for initial paths loading with various edge cases
+- **Example 9**: Performance testing suite for large datasets using the new `initialPaths` feature

 ### Jest Setup